 An employee who is dismissed for violating Rule G may, within 30 calendar days of the date he or she is dismissed, request to be evaluated by the DARS Program.
-If the EAP counselor determines that the dismissed employee is affected by substance dependence on drugs or alcohol, the employee may elect within the 30-calendar-day period following his or her dismissal to waive any claim as a result of that dismissal and enter the DARS Program.
+If the DARS counselor determines that the dismissed employee is affected by substance dependence on drugs or alcohol, the employee may elect within the 30-calendarday period following his or her dismissal to waive any claim as a result of that dismissal and enter the DARS Program.
 Employees will not be eligible for reinstatement of employment through the DARS Program if claims filed by them or on their behalf are not withdrawn within the 30-calendar-day period following dismissal or if such claims are filed by them or on their behalf subsequent to that 30-calendar-day period.

-In addition, an employee will not be eligible for reinstatement of employment through this provision of the DARS Program unless he or she authorizes the release of his or her Protected Health Information to the Company or to any third party involved in the return to work process for use in the return to work evaluation and any other employment-related determinations.
+In addition, an employee will not be eligible for reinstatement of employment through the DARS Program unless he or she authorizes the release of his or her Protected Health Information to the Company or to any third party involved in the return to service process for use in the return to service evaluation and any other employment-related determinations.

-An employee who enters the DARS Program after dismissal for violation of Rule G and elects to undertake the course of treatment, will be returned to work when he/she is sufficiently rehabilitated to return to work, as evidenced by a return to work recommendation by a substance abuse professional, and as determined by the Chief Medical Officer.
-The employee will be required to participate in a reasonable program of follow-up treatment for up to five (5) years.
-When the dismissed employee is a non-agreement or excepted employee, the reinstatement may or may not be to the same position he or she occupied at the time of his or her dismissal, subject to the needs of the Company.
+An employee who enters the DARS Program after dismissal for violation of Rule G and is sufficiently rehabilitated to return to service, as evidenced by a return to service recommendation by a substance abuse professional and who successfully participates in the DARS Program as determined by the Director of Medical Services, will be returned to service, subject to the Company's required physical examination and the required authorization described above.
+The employee will be instructed by the Medical Director to keep his or her system free of such drugs and that he or she must participate in any appropriate DARS continuing care recommendations to remain eligible for service.
+When the dismissed employee is an officer or excepted employee, the reinstatement may or may not be to the same position he or she occupied at the time of his or her dismissal, subject to the needs of the Company.

-An employee who is returned to work under this provision will be advised in writing that the use of Prohibited Drugs is contrary to Company policy and rules.
-The employee will be instructed by the Chief Medical Officer that he / she must keep his or her system free of Prohibited Drugs, and participate in any DARS Program continuing care recommendations to remain eligible for service.
-The employee will also be required by the Health Services during the five-year period following the date of his or her return to service to report to a collection site for further testing to determine whether he or she is using Prohibited Drugs and/or alcohol.
-In addition, if there has been a violation of Federal regulations (219.101 or 219.102), the employee will be subject to return-towork and follow-up tests once the employee is determined to be ready to return to work.
+An employee who is returned to service under this provision will be advised in writing that the use of prohibited drugs is contrary to Company policy.
+The employee will be instructed by the Director of Medical Services to keep his or her system free of such drugs.
+An employee returned to service under this provision may be required by the Medical Department during the 5-year period following the date of his or her return to service to report to a medical facility for further testing to determine whether he or she is using prohibited drugs and/or alcohol.
 The employee will be subject to dismissal if any future test is positive.

-An employee may only be returned to work under this provision following his or her first Rule G disciplinary incident provided the employee has not previously tested positive for alcohol or drugs in violation of Federal drug and alcohol regulations, or in violation of Company policy and/or rules, or any predecessor company's policy and/or rules.
-Employees returned to work who are dismissed again for violating Rule G or who violate Company policy and/or rules on alcohol and drugs may participate in the DARS Program, but will not be returned to service.
+An employee may only be returned to service under this provision following his or her first Rule G disciplinary incident provided the employee has not previously tested positive for alcohol or drugs in violation of Federal drug and alcohol regulations or in violation of the Company's policy or any predecessor Company's policy.
+Employees returned to service who are dismissed again for violating Rule G or who violate the company's policy on alcohol and drugs may participate in the DARS Program, but will not be returned to service.
 The disposition of a repeat offender will depend upon the decision of his or her supervisor or, where applicable, the outcome of the contract grievance procedure and arbitration.

-An employee who on a previous occasion elected to waive investigation under the co-worker report provisions may not be returned to work under this provision.
+An employee who on a previous occasion elected to waive investigation under the co-worker report provisions may not be returned to service under this provision.